OMS-lab/Microring_MOBO/README.md

 - Python 3.8+
 - Jupyter Notebook
 - BoTorch for Bayesian optimization
-- torch for computational backend
+- Torch for computational backend
-- scikit-learn for PCA and dataset handling
+- Scikit-learn for PCA and dataset handling
-- pyDoE for Latin Hypercube Sampling (LHS)
+- PyDoE for Latin Hypercube Sampling (LHS)
-- matplotlib and Seaborn for plotting and visualizations
+- Matplotlib and Seaborn for plotting and visualizations

 ## Usage
 - Installation: Clone this repository and install the required libraries.